 Chef Colin Ambrose of Estia’s Back Porch Café in Darien is known for his creative use of fresh, seasonal ingredients.
-Come sample a delicious fall menu prepared by Colin, perfect for an easy dinner party – and hear his tips on making it: a roasted squash salad, paella, and a pear raspberry tart, accompanied by two of his favorite Long Island wines.
-Ingredients sourced from the Darien Butcher Shop, Pagano’s Seafood and the Darien Farmer’s Market.
-Space in the DCA commercial kitchen is limited, so please enroll now!
+A delicious fall menu was prepared by Colin, perfect for an easy dinner party: a roasted squash salad, paella, and a pear raspberry tart, accompanied by two of his favorite Long Island wines.
+Ingredients were sourced from the Darien Butcher Shop, Pagano’s Seafood and the Darien Farmer’s Market.

-Note: Before the event, Chef Colin will post on his blog the above recipes that he will be demonstrating that evening.
-People who are interested can try making the recipes on their own, prior to the event and then ask Chef Colin any questions that night.
+Note: Before the event, Chef Colin posted on his blog the above recipes that he demonstrated that evening.
+People who are interested can try making the recipes on their own.

 Chef Colin’s Bio: